cilium/cilium/Documentation/gettingstarted/k8s-install-gke.rst

 You can apply any method to create a GKE cluster.
 The example given here is using the `Google Cloud SDK <https://cloud.google.com/sdk/>`_.
-This guide will create a cluster on zone ``europe-west4-a``; feel free to change the zone if you are in a different region of the globe.
+This guide will create a single-zone cluster in ``europe-west4-a``; feel free to change the zone that is closer to where you are, you can create a regional cluster with ``--region europe-west4`` also.

 .. code:: bash

-    export GKE_ZONE="europe-west4-a"
     gcloud container --project $GKE_PROJECT clusters create cluster1 \
-       --username admin --image-type COS --num-nodes 2 --zone ${GKE_ZONE}
+       --username admin --image-type COS --num-nodes 2 --zone europe-west4-a

 When done, you should be able to access your cluster like this: